brianw51629/SecureScan/README.md

 - **Actionable fixes** — concrete remediation advice for each finding
 - **Scan history** — last 20 scans saved locally in your browser
 - **PDF export** — print any report to PDF with one click
+- **Guided tour** — an interactive walkthrough highlights every feature on your first visit; replay anytime from the header
 - **Multi-provider** — works with Groq (Llama 3.3 70B) or Cerebras (GPT-OSS 120B)
 - **Multi-language** — Python, JavaScript, Java, C/C++, SQL, Bash, Go, PHP, Ruby
 - **Zero dependencies** — no npm, no server, no build step